Cooperative Multi-Satellite ISAC Networks: Centralized vs. Distributed Sensing: Proposed Distributed Multi-Target Sensing Framework

-We then apply the Hungarian algorithm to $\mathbf{C}^{(g)}$, from which the assignments $c_{1,g},\cdots, c_{K,g}$ are obtained.
-Consequently, the original problem can be solved by sequentially applying the Hungarian algorithm until the constraint $\eqref{Data association problem constraint}$ is satisfied.
+We then apply the Hungarian algorithm to $\mathbf{C}^{(g)}$, from which the assignments $\mathbf{c}_{1,g},\cdots, \mathbf{c}_{K,g}$ are obtained.
+Consequently, the original problem can be solved by sequentially applying the Hungarian algorithm until the constraint \eqref{Data association problem constraint} is satisfied.
 The detailed procedure of the proposed data association is presented in Algorithm \ref{alg:data-association}.
-Note that the index $k$ in $\mathcal{C}_k$ is a cluster index determined by the data association algorithm and may not match the true target index.
-Without loss of generality, we assume that the cluster index $k$ corresponds to target $k$.
+Since the proposed algorithm depends on the ordering of the gateways, assigning higher priority to more reliable gateways can further improve the data association performance.
+However, in this work, the reliability of each gateway is assumed to be unknown.
+Therefore, a fixed gateway ordering is adopted.